-Your Negative Keywords List contains keywords that you do not want your ads to show up for.
+One thing you should maintain is Your Negative Keywords List.
+The list contains keywords that you do not want your ads to show up for.
 Being proactive and consistently adding keywords to your list will help your ads reach relevant clients in need of the service you offer.

 How to Access and Add To Your Negative Keywords List

 First, in Google Ads, select the Keywords tab.